-The Public Justice major at Oswego is an interdisciplinary bachelor of arts program based in the liberal arts with special emphasis in the social and behavioral sciences.
+The Criminal Justice (Public Justice) major at Oswego is an interdisciplinary bachelor of arts program based in the liberal arts with special emphasis in the social and behavioral sciences.
 Its areas of study include, but are not limited to: administration of justice, corrections, courts and judicial administration, juvenile delinquency, law enforcement, probation, parole, community-based rehabilitation programs, private security, and pre-law.

 The title, public justice, indicates that the program is concerned with a range of matters beyond the strict confines of the criminal justice system.
 The department’s purpose is to provide students with an interdisciplinary and cross-cultural perspective in the fields encompassed by civil and criminal law.
 Our students examine concepts, policies, systems and processes of justice, as well as problems involving the provision of human, legal and social services to the public by professionals in law, corrections, social and community services, and law enforcement.
 Public Justice majors combine a broadly based liberal arts education with research and study in areas of special interest and a supervised fieldwork experience.
 To aid in achieving these goals, students are taught by Public Justice core faculty, faculty from supporting departments, and adjunct faculty with specialized knowledge and experience.

-Working with the Division of Extended Learning, the Public Justice major is available online as a completion degree.
+Working with the Division of Extended Learning, the Criminal Justice/Public Justice major is available online as a completion degree.